keshsrini/CPP-Assignment---McW/README.md

 >> Checked out.
 Total bill = 6000
 ```

 The bill for 05/10/2026 to 08/10/2026 is 3 nights x 2000 = 6000.
-It is 3 nights, not 4 - the guest sleeps on the 5th, 6th and 7th and leaves on the 8th.

 Note down the Reservation ID.
-You need it to check in, check out, cancel or modify.
+You need it to check in, check out, cancel or modify using that only

 Report output (option 6):